 This drawing is a good example of many of the Elements of Art.
 It uses Lines to make Shapes, that are filled with lots of different Colors.

 *The above product links are referrals.
 If you click through and take action, I’ll be compensated a small amount, at no extra expense to you.

-PREP: I made lots of shapes that were all based on 1″ proportions.
+- Make lots of shapes that were all based on 1″ proportions.
 My sample uses 2″ squares, 1″ x 2″ rectangles (some with triangle tops) 3″ x 2″ rectangles, a 3″ bridge, and a 2″ circle.

-1. Starting at the bottom, the students are to stack and trace the cardboard shapes until they have built a castle to their liking.
-A sun is also added somewhere in the sky.
+- Starting at the bottom, Stack and trace the cardboard shapes until they have built a castle to their liking.
+Add a sun somewhere in the sky.